serverless/meetups/README.md

 With little or no effort, transform your usergroup to be an "official" Serverless Meetup.
 As long as you:

 * Register your meetup on Meetup.com
 * [Transfer](https://www.meetup.com/help/article/2397734/) your meetup.com group to the "Serverless User Group" organizer account.
-We will add the original organizers back in.
+We will add the original organizers back in immediately.
+We need to be an organizer, ONLY so that we can pay for it.
+We will not interfere in the day to day activities of running the meetup.
 * Add any local co-organizer(s) to build your meetup group [leadership team](https://www.meetup.com/help/article/868703/)
 * Use the [Serverless User Group logo](./assets/Meetup_header@1x.png) as your "Meetup Group Logo" for your meetup
-* Have a meetup at least one each quarter with a future goal of one per month
+* Have a meetup at least once a quarter with a future goal of once a month
-* Keep the theme of the event focused around serverless technologies
+* Keep the theme of the event focused around serverless technologies.
 * The meetups including speakers and the talks that are presented, should adhere to the meetup [guidelines](https://www.meetup.com/help/customer/portal/articles/865536-meetup-s-community-guidelines/)

 ## Expectations from Organizers